Hiking in Ecuador: 5 of the Best Walking Routes in the Country hiking cotopaxi

 The craggy form of Rucu Pichincha, a stratovolcano near Quito.
 Photo: iStock | Patriciohilgado

-The 15-minute cable car drops you off at 3945 metres above sea level, from here it’s a fairly easy three to four-hour trek along winding dirt paths through course grass and orange cactus flowers.
+The 15-minute cable car drops you off at 3945 metres above sea level, from here it’s a fairly easy three to four-hour trek along winding dirt paths through coarse grass and orange cactus flowers.
 As you get closer to the summit along the 10km trail you’ll hit a steep section of sand and rock, which you’ll need to scramble up, this is probably the hardest section you’ll contend with.

 Once you get to the top, at 4698 metres, you’ll be rewarded with epic views of Quito, and you might just catch a glimpse of the curious Curinquinque, the sacred birds of the Incans.
 Although pretty accessible, it’s important to go with someone who knows the route as it’s easy to get lost, and the signs quite often face the opposite way.
 Also, do not underestimate Rucu Pichincha’s altitude, you’ll still need to acclimatise, even for this one.